tatsuokitakayuki/oed-dev/public/res/ABOUT.md

-# TOED - Text: Open, edit, and download.
+# OED - Text: Open, edit, and download.

-## TOED features
+## OED features

 - A complete progressive web app (PWA).
 Perhaps.
     - You are not using the Google Chrome API.